 *As described by Linda Suskie, vice president of the Middle States Commission on Higher Education (MSCHE) in “Getting Started with Student Learning Assessment,” MSCHE Workshop, September 15, 2010.

-The first step is for a program to clearly state its learning goals for its graduates.
-Until assessed and proven, these learning outcomes are properly described as “intended” or “expected” outcomes.
-What do you want your graduates to know (cognitive objectives), to value (affective objectives), and to do (behavioral objectives) when they have completed your program of study?
+The first step is a clear statement of learning goals for the graduates of a program.
+Until assessed and proved, these learning outcomes are properly described as “intended” or “expected” outcomes.
+What do you want your graduates to know (cognitive objectives), to value (affective objectives), and to do (behavioral objectives) when they have completed your program?
 You probably intend for students to acquire specific knowledge and skills, but you may also aim to cultivate certain attitudes in students, such as valuing civic engagement or willingness to consider different points of view.

 Once program goals have been articulated, faculty members in a program can consider the learning opportunities their students are being offered to achieve the goals.
 Are all the learning goals adequately addressed in the existing curriculum?
 Have some been omitted or inadequately represented?
 The relationship between learning goals and curriculum can be systematically examined through an exercise called curriculum mapping (PDF).